 During the implantation of an LVAD, the mechanical pump is implanted next to the heart, typically through a midline incision through the chest bone (sternum).
 A cylindrical core of tissue from the bottom portion of the heart is removed so that the LVAD inflow cannula, a special tube that connects the heart to the LVAD, can be sewn on to the left side of the heart.
 An outflow graft, or tube, is also sewn on to the aorta, which is the largest artery in the body.
 These tubes allow blood to flow from inside the dysfunctional left ventricle into the LVAD, and then out to the aorta, so that it can be circulated throughout the body.

 The LVAD is run by a small external computer called a controller.
 Both the LVAD and controller are connected by a small cable (driveline) that passes through the skin of the upper abdomen.
 The controller runs the pump and provides audible alarms to help you manage the operation of the system.
-The controller is powered by two batteries, or one battery and electricity from a wall or car outlet.
+The controller is powered by two batteries, or one battery and electricity from a wall.

 The total duration of the surgery is approximately four to six hours but can vary based on whether a patient has had previous cardiac surgery and other technical considerations.

 Patients should expect to remain in the hospital for 10-14 days.
 Because of the overall medical complexity and advanced nature of heart disease in patients who undergo LVAD surgery, patients are advised to prepare for potentially longer overall hospital stays.
 The post-operative hospital care involves pain management, physical therapy (PT), occupational therapy (OT) and extensive ducation involving care and safety of the LVAD.
 The Mass General MCS Program has partnered with Spaulding Rehabilitation Hospital for specialized LVAD-related rehabilitation care in order to help patients gain strength and conditioning after their surgery.